 Republic Day Celebrations in Rome

-In the afternoon, several military bands play music in the gardens of the Palazzo del Quirinale, the residence of the Italian President, which will be open to the public on June 2.
+In the afternoon, several military bands play music in the gardens of the Palazzo del Quirinale, the residence of the Italian president, which is typically open to the public on June 2.

 A highlight of the day's festivities is the display by the Frecce Tricolori, the Italian Air Force acrobatic patrol.
 Nine planes emitting red, green, and white smoke fly in formation over the Monument to Vittorio Emmanuele II (the first King of unified Italy), creating a beautiful design resembling the Italian flag.
 The Vittorio Emmanuele II monument is a huge white marble structure between Piazza Venezia and the Capitoline Hill, but the Frecce Tricolori display can be seen over most of Rome.

 The History of Republic Day

 Republic Day celebrates the day in 1946 that Italians voted in favor of the republican form of government.
-Following World War II, a vote was held June 2 and 3 to determine if Italy should follow a monarchy or republic form of government.
-The majority voted for the republic and a few years later, June 2 was declared a holiday as the day the Italian Republic, was created.
+Following World War II, a vote was held on June 2 and 3 to determine if Italy should follow a monarchy or republic form of government.
+The majority voted for the republic, and a few years later, June 2 was declared a holiday as the day the Italian Republic was created.

 Other Events in Italy in June

 June is the beginning of the summer festival season and the outdoor concert season.
 June 2 is the only national holiday during the month, but there are many fun local festivals and events in June happening throughout Italy.